 Beaches & Tidal Flats

-- Beaches and tidal flats support a wide variety of plants and animals, including birds, mammals, insects, and invertabrates
+Beaches and tidal flats support a wide variety of plants and animals, including birds, mammals, insects, and invertebrates

-- Hundreds of species of fihs, birds, mammals, reptiles, and invertebrates depend on marshes and wetlands for food
+Hundreds of species of fish, birds, mammals, reptiles, and invertebrates depend on marshes and wetlands for food

-- Thousands of aquatic species , including worns, periwinkles, inseces and ribbed mussels thrive in wetlands
+Thousands of aquatic species-- including worms, periwinkles, insects and ribbed mussels thrive in wetlands

 Open & Shallow Waters

-- There are also microscopic plankton that float through open waters, forming the base of the Bay's food web
+Microscopic plankton float through open waters, forming the base of the Bay's food web